bvn-architecture/RevitBatchProcessor/README.md

 Output("Hello Revit world!")
 ```

-Python task script to execute a Dynamo script and the Save Revit file to a destination folder:
+Python task script to execute a Dynamo script and then Save the Revit file to a destination folder:

 NOTE: for this script we must use the 'Use separate session for each Revit file' option in the GUI because we are executing a Dynamo script.